-The 8th biennial conference of the Afroeuropeans Network will be held in Brussels at the Humanities, Sciences and Engineering campus of Vrije Universiteit Brussel (VUB), Belgium, 22-24 September 2022.
+The 8th biennial conference of the Afroeuropeans Network took place in Brussels at the Humanities, Sciences and Engineering campus of Vrije Universiteit Brussel (VUB), Belgium, 22-24 September 2022.

-This gathering provides an important space for engaging in dialogues, exchanging ideas, disseminating information and co-producing knowledge pertaining to Black cultures and identities in Europe.
-It also offers opportunities to initiate and strengthen collaborations between scholars, educators, rights campaigners, activists, community advocates, artists and others who are committed to anti-racism and racial justice.
+The conference also offered opportunities to initiate and strengthen collaborations between scholars, educators, rights campaigners, activists, community advocates, artists and others who are committed to anti-racism and racial justice.

-Themed around “Intersectional Challenges in Afroeuropean Communities,” the conference aims to be “organised for, by, and with Afroeuropeans, with the contribution of allies and in dialogue with other marginalised groups.”
+Themed around “Intersectional Challenges in Afroeuropean Communities,” the conference was “organised for, by, and with Afroeuropeans, with the contribution of allies and in dialogue with other marginalised groups.”

 Shared vision and values